 The Sisters of St. Joseph of Carondelet is a congregation of women religious which traces its origin to and follows the spirit of the foundation made in LePuy-Velay, France about 1650 by Jean Pierre Medaille, S.J.
 The first Sisters of St. Joseph came to America from Lyon, France in 1836.
-Today, the Sisters of St. Joseph of Carondelet have four provinces in Albany, NY; Los Angeles, CA; St. Louis, MO and St. Paul, MN with vice-provinces in Hawaii and Peru.
+Today, the Sisters of St. Joseph of Carondelet have four provinces in Albany, New York; Los Angeles, California; St. Louis, Missouri and St. Paul, Minnesota with a vice-province in Peru.

 At that same meeting, the sisters called us to “bold conversation and prophetic action” to work toward dismantling systems of oppression.
 And I realized my silence was more than just a slip-up — it was part of perpetuating injustice.

 The Sisters of St Joseph of Carondelet and the U.S. Federation of the Sisters of St ...Read More